Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Introduction

-\begin{itemize} \item First, we formally define the problem and the metric used for evaluating the downstream performance, both with and without switching costs.
-We also conduct a theoretical analysis of the performance bounds of the Fixed Horizon Control (FHC) algorithm, highlighting how the commitment level influences the trade-off between forecast accuracy and switching costs.
+\begin{itemize} \item First, we formally define the problem and the framework for online optimization with switching costs, introducing the Fixed Horizon Control (FHC) algorithm and the concept of forecast stability.
+We develop the theoretical analysis that highlights how the commitment level influences the trade-off between forecast accuracy and switching costs.

-\item We investigate the effect of forecast accuracy and stability on the downstream performance of the optimization policy.
-We extend the definition of forecast stability towards probabilistic forecasts and propose a metric for measuring horizontal and vertical stability of scenario sets.
+\item We propose a novel metric called Scenario Distribution Change (SDC) for evaluating the stability of probabilistic scenario sets, extending the concept of forecast stability from point forecasts to probabilistic forecasts.
+This metric allows for measuring both horizontal stability (within a forecast horizon) and vertical stability (across forecast updates).

-\item An empirical evaluation of the stability of deterministic and probabilistic scenario sets is conducted.
-We use the case study of the integrated forecasting and optimization energy management problem from the Citylearn 2022 competition.
-Based on the case study, we analyze the relationship between forecast accuracy, stability and the performance of the policy.
-We show that running the policy for a longer period provides a simple mechanism to avoid switching costs while maintaining or improving the performance.
+\item We conduct an empirical evaluation using the integrated forecasting and optimization energy management problem from the Citylearn 2022 competition.
+Through extensive testing of different commitment periods, we analyze the relationship between forecast accuracy, stability, and policy performance, demonstrating that in the presence of switching costs, longer periods of commitment can lead to improved decision-making and system performance.

-\item Lastly, the paper concludes with a discussion of the general implications of the results for the design of the energy management systems followed by suggested future research directions. \end{itemize}